JoeMelko/joemelko.github.io/posts/TopicReweighting.md

 <p style="text-align:center"><em>Table 2: Downstream performance (centered accuracy) on DCLM-CORE-CLEAN.
 Best results in <strong>bold</strong>.</em></p>

 We also evaluate the models on 18 out of 22 tasks in DCLM-CORE, which we call DCLM-CORE-CLEAN.
-We choose to exclude AGI_EVAL_LSAT_AR, COMMONSENSE_QA, BoolQ, and BB-CS-Algorithms due to the results being incoherent across scales.
+We choose to exclude AGI_EVAL_LSAT_AR, Commonsense_QA, BoolQ, and BB-CS-Algorithms due to the results being incoherent across scales.
 Frequently, the 411M models outperform the 1.4B models.

 As shown in Table 2, our method frequently outperforms the baseline mix, both on individual evals and in aggregate.
 The most significant gains can be found on symbolic problem solving evals which is expected due to the composition of OpenHermes 2.5.